jacob-parnell/jacob-parnell.github.io/_pages/about.md

 ---

 I am a Data Scientist and NLP Researcher at RoZetta Technology, and currently serve as an Adjunct Research Fellow at the University of Technology Sydney.

+I have a statistical background in Astrophysics and my research focus to date currently specialises in Natural Language Processing and Machine Learning.
+Currently, my research interests extend to the intersection of quantum mechanics and machine learning.